-The Public Spaces Protection Order (PSPO) Consultation
+The Public Spaces Protection Order (PSPO) Consultation - Seven Sisters extension

-Seven Sisters PSPO extension consultation
+Seven Sisters PSPO - extension

-The Public Spaces Protection Order (PSPO) operating in the Seven Sisters area is due to expire on 31 July 2017.
-We want your views on whether we should extend the duration of this PSPO; with the prohibited activities and area of coverage remaining the same.
+The Public Spaces Protection Order (PSPO) operating in the Seven Sisters area was due to expire on 31 July 2017.
+We wanted your views on whether we should extend the duration of this PSPO; with the prohibited activities and area of coverage remaining the same.
 Additional information can be found in the Public Spaces Protection Order (PSPO) - Additional Information (PDF 18KB), and you can also examine the current PSPO (PDF, 552KB).

 The issues relating to the men gathering and loitering outside Wickes Store in Seven Sisters Road N15 has been a problem for many years.
 The results of the 2016 consultation in relation to this matter, clearly demonstrated that residents and businesses within the locality were frustrated with this situation and overwhelmingly supported the use of the PSPO to try and tackle this historical problem.

-In the period 1 August 2016 to 1 March 2017 the police have carried out regular patrols in the affected area and over 95 warnings have been issued.
-In the months to come, the intention is to now proceed with stronger enforcement action in the wake of these warnings.
+In the period 1 August 2016 to 1 March 2017 the police carried out regular patrols in the affected area and over 95 warnings were issued.
+In the months to come, the intention is to proceed with stronger enforcement action in the wake of these warnings.
 It is clear from the monitoring of the area that the problems have not been completely resolved.
 The activities have reduced but there is still a long way to go; a longer period of time will be needed to enable the police and other services to keep reinforcing the message, to reduce the problem further.

 This is a historical problem spanning several years.
 Such an entrenched problem will require a long period of monitoring and enforcement to reinforce the message that the prohibited activities of the PSPO are unacceptable and will not be tolerated.

 What does the law say about extending the period of a PSPO